IV-Catalyze/solv-scrapper/README.md

 1. Open a browser window and navigate to the Solvhealth queue page
 2. Set up form monitoring
 3. Wait for you to submit patient forms
-4. Automatically capture and save form data when forms are submitted
+4. Automatically capture and persist form data when forms are submitted

 ### Instructions